Since February 2016, landlords have had a new job. As well as being a landlord, you are also an immigration officer for the government!

 Who You Need to Check

-You need to check not only tenants but ALL occupiers in the property, apart from underage children.
+You need to check not only tenants/lodgers but all occupiers in the property, apart from underage children.
+This includes:

 - Adult children